NM Freemason

 Why this next: The wizard turns the records lesson into a practical sequence before sending the brother back into the Secretary path and the lodge context.

-What it opens: It opens a stronger handoff into the Secretary path, the meetings area, and the related petition, ballot, and governance work that later depends on the written memory.
+What it opens: It opens a stronger handoff into the Secretary path, the meetings area, the related petition, ballot, and governance work, and the brother-growth planning that keeps the written memory from living in one officer alone.

 Preparing the right next step...